Building and Publishing Multi-Architecture Docker Images to Nexus (Manually, Step by Step)

 Instead of using automatic multi-platform builds, we deliberately split the process.

-The full path nexus.devops-db.internal/devops_images explicitly targets the Docker repository namespace inside Nexus, not just the host.
+The full path nexus.devops-db.internal/docker-devops-images-public explicitly targets the Docker repository namespace inside Nexus, not just the host.
 Without including the repository name (devops_images), requests are routed incorrectly, leading to failed pushes or unsupported API operations.

 Build AMD64